Defining the Focus

 Next, you have to create the set of potential scale items.
 These should be items that can be rated on a

-7 Disagree-Agree response scale.
+1-to-7 Disagree-Agree response scale.
 Sometimes you can create the items by yourself based on your intimate understanding of the subject matter.
 But, more often than not, it’s helpful to engage a number of people in the item creation step.
 For instance, you might use some form of brainstorming to create the items.
 It’s desirable to have as large a set of potential items as possible at this stage, about 80-100 would be best.

 Rating the Items